evrenkoruk/EvrenKoruk/README.md

-Hello , I'm Nursel .
+Hello , I'm Evren .

-I'm a Backend Developer .
-Actually , I was a Food Enginering.
+I'm a Frontend Developer .
+Actually , I was a Software Enginering.

 My curiosity to learn how a system is set up, developed and managed led me to the field of technology.